-£8.1m GVA Gross value added (throughout the peak of the construction period) It is anticipated that the vast majority of equipment associated with construction will travel from Teesport, accessing the site via the A19, then a short journey through East Rounton and north to the site entrance on Low lane.
+£8.1m GVA

+Gross value added

+(throughout the peak of the construction period)

+£150,000 per annum

+Business rates

+For construction, access to the site will be provided from Hill Rise.
+As part of the CTMP, it is proposed to route construction vehicles from the A15 Sleaford Road to the site via the B1178 Tower Lane, Church Lane/Station Road, Broughton Lane and Hill Rise.

 There will be around 90 jobs on-site during construction, as well as opportunities for local businesses to become involved in the supply chain.
 Where possible, we will look to procure suitably qualified local suppliers to help us deliver the project.
 If you are interested, please register your company details with our team.

+Operation

-Operation BESS are generally quiet neighbours and, once operational, traffic movements to and from the site will be low.
+BESS are generally quiet neighbours and, once operational, traffic movements to and from the site will be low.
 A team of qualified engineers will monitor our BESS 24/7 from an offsite location.
 An engineer would routinely visit our sites in a small vehicle two or three times a week to inspect the BESS and associated infrastructure.

+BESS and associated infrastructure.

 The BESS and substation will be secured by security fencing and monitored by a CCTV system, which will face the battery storage and substation areas.
 We will use motion sensor and infra red lights to keep lighting to a minimum.

-Community Energy Transition Foundation We are committed to supporting our communities through a Community Energy Transition Foundation, which invests in those areas where we have operational sites.
+Community Energy Transition Foundation

+We are committed to supporting our communities through a Community Energy Transition Foundation, which invests in those areas where we have operational sites.
 The Foundation receives funding from each site, proportionate to its size.

-We expect this project, if approved, to contribute in excess of £500k each year.
+We expect this project, if approved, to contribute around £1 million each year.

 With that funding, the Foundation can then provide substantial financial support to individuals, businesses, charities and community groups to promote sustainable communities and provide a financial stimulus for the green transition in your area.

 That's why we would like to hear from you about what your community needs to become more sustainable and how the Foundation could help.

-The types of projects that will be considered for funding include: - Emissions reduction - Habitat enhancement - Energy efficiency - Education/skills support - Sustainable transport - Green economy - Sustainable agriculture In terms of practical application, the fund could potentially invest in initiatives such as: - Electrification of vehicle fleets, including tractors and trucks - EV community pool cars - Small-scale solar generation - Battery tools for use in expanded allotments Speak to a member of the team for more information Next Steps Thank you for taking the time to learn about our plans.
+The types of projects that will be considered for funding include:

+- Emissions reduction

+- Habitat enhancement

+- Energy efficiency

+- Education/skills support

+- Sustainable transport

+- Green economy

+- Sustainable agriculture

+In terms of practical application, the fund could potentially invest in initiatives such as:

+- Electrification of vehicle fleets, including tractors and trucks;

+- EV community pool cars;

+- Small-scale solar generation;

+- Battery tools for use in expanded allotments.

+Speak to a member of the team for more information Next Steps

+Thank you for taking the time to learn about our plans.
 Your feedback is invaluable and, where possible and appropriate, we will look to incorporate your comments into our evolving proposals.
 Please complete a feedback form and let us know what you think.
 You can fill one out here today or go to our project webpage for an online form (QR code below).
-All feedback should be returned to us by 13th December 2024.
-We will consider all feedback and finalise our plans to submit a planning application to North Yorkshire Council.
+All feedback should be returned to us by 11 April 2025.
+We will consider all feedback and finalise our plans to submit a planning application to North Kesteven District Council.
 As part of the application, we will submit a document that summarises the community's comments and the engagement undertaken for the project (known as a Statement of Community Involvement).
-North Yorkshire Council will then conduct its own statutory consultation before determining the application.
+North Kesteven District Council will then conduct its own statutory consultation before determining the application.
 This will provide stakeholders, residents and other interested parties with another opportunity to provide feedback on our proposals.

-Find out more www.natpower.uk/project/Mowbray
+Find out more www.natpower.uk/our-projects